 - Not for older infants

-- Hammock Bliss – Sky Baby Hammock
+- Hammock Bliss – Sky Hammock

-Sky Baby Hammock
+4. Hammock Bliss Sky Baby Hammock Swing

 Up next on our best baby hammock reviews list is the Sky Baby Hammock by Hammock Bliss.
 At this price point, this is the cheapest and one of the simplest baby hammock’s available today.
 It is built in a more traditional hammock style, consisting of little more than a sheet and durable hanging straps with which to set it up.
 The Sky Baby is built out of two layers of strong parachute material, and the hanging straps are built of heavy-duty 6mm climbing rope, 200cm long on each end.
-This gives the Sky Baby the freedom to be set up almost anywhere – the crib, a bed, or on the go.
+This gives the Sky the freedom to be set up almost anywhere – the crib, a bed, or on the go.
 At 70cm by 127cm long, Hammock Bliss says that the size of the hammock is large enough for the baby to move around, and not fall out, but not so large as to get lost or trapped inside.

 The Sky Baby is machine-washable, and rated to withhold up to 100lbs.
 It completely folds up and sticks into a storage/carry pouch that fits right into your hand.
 The parachute material it is made of is 100% BPA free, keeping your child safe from harmful chemicals and materials.

 Some users have express concern about the safety of the Sky Baby.
 Its looser construction and lack of safety harnesses found in other hammock models such as the Nature’s Nest or the Amazonas Koala, means that the baby is not as secure as in other, more featured models.
-Thus, the Sky Baby is best used under close supervision – not as a place to let the baby sleep unsupervised or for long.
-Otherwise, it’s an affordable, easy option for a baby hammock.
+Thus, the Sky is best used under close supervision – not as a place to let the baby sleep unsupervised or for long.
+Otherwise, it’s an affordable, easy option for a child hammock.

 - Not the safest or most secure